ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

 | Status | The status of the IP address. |
 | Description |The description of the IP address.  |
 {: caption="Table 12.
 Network interface - IP details" caption-side="top"}
 {: summary="This table has row and column headers.
 The row headers identify the IP properties.
-The column headers indentify the description of the properties.
-To find the explanation of an IP property, navigate to the row, and find the information that you need in the description column."}
+The column headers identify the description of the properties.
+To find the explanation of an IP property, go to that row and find the information that you need in the description column."}
 {: #vlan-table2}
 {: tab-title="IP details"}
 {: tab-group="Network interface VLAN details"}